juand-r/naacl-2019-notes/README.md

 - (Could not attend) **Knowledge-Augmented Language Model and Its Application to Unsupervised Named-Entity Recognition.
 Angli Liu, Jingfei Du and Veselin Stoyanov**
 - (Could not attend) Serial Recall Effects in Neural Language Modeling.
 Hassan Hajipoor, Hadi Amiri, Maseud Rahgozar and Farhad Oroumchian
 - (Poster; Could not attend) WiC: the Word-in-Context Dataset for Evaluating Context-Sensitive Meaning Representations.
 Mohammad Taher Pilehvar and Jose Camacho-Collados
+- (Could not attend) **Show Some Love to Your n-grams: A Bit of Progress and Stronger n-gram Language Modeling Baselines.
+Ehsan Shareghi, Daniela Gerz, Ivan Vulić and Anna Korhonen**

 ### Word representations :abcd: